Assistance programs Portland and Multnomah County.

 The Salvation Army Cascade Division is the Portland Oregon branch.
 The financial assistance program is known as Family Services, and it can help people pay for their rent, utility and heating bills, medications, and more.
 However, they also offer residents other services including a food pantry, Senior center, shelter, and more.
-Call the agency at 503-239-1264.
+Call the agency at 503-239-1264 or (503) 493-3927.

 The Multnomah Salvation Army center also will try to increase the amount of assistance they offer around the holidays.
 So additional funds, much of which is donated, can help people with heating bills, rent or housing costs, and help people stay in their homes.
 Other aid includes Christmas gifts and hot meals, as well as food baskets.
+There are also free homeless shelters, meal sites, and back to school supply programs for students of all ages.
 More on Portland Oregon Salvation Army.

 The Portland St. Vincent De Paul (phone 503-235-8431) runs several different assistance programs for Multnomah families and individuals.
 The primary service is called the Emergency Services program.
 While the funding they have is limited, when possible the organization assists individuals in need with paying their rent, utility bills, food expenses, transportation needs such as gas and car repairs, and other types of emergency needs and bills.
 Continue with St. Vincent De Paul Multnomah County assistance programs.